murkl/d2launcher/README.md

 desktop_icon=true
 update_check=true
 mxl_update_check=true
+logging_enabled=true
 ```

 ## Dependencies
-You will need a Diablo II installation!
-The script will ask for your for the location (d2_binary_dir).
+You will need a Diablo II installation to work! (the script will ask you for the location)

 ### Arch
 ```